javaJake/ffxivcombat/README.md

 The library is not yet published to Maven Central.
 When it is, there will be documentation here for how to add the library to a Java project, using either Maven or Gradle.

+The basic flow should be:
+1. Create a `PlayableCharacter` object with all the appropriate stats.
+2. Decide what buffs apply, and create those.
+For example, use `DamageMultiplier` for the classic raid-wide buffs; use `PartyUtil` to create a set of `StatMultiplier` buffs for a given party composition; and use `FoodUtil` to create a `StatAdjustment` buff for each stat that a given food or potion affects.
+3. Use the `BuffedStatsCharacterBuilder` to create a new `PlayableCharacter` given the `StatMultiplier` and `StatAdjustment` buffs.
+4. Create the correct math module from the `org.github.javajake.ffxivcombat.endwalker.math` package and provide the "buffed" character along with any additional buffs or parameters the math class requires.

-Here's a basic example where a ninja character is created and the direct damage is calculated for the first action in their basic combo, "Spinning Edge," assuming no party, food, or potion buffs.
+Here's a very basic example where a ninja character is created and the direct damage is calculated for the first action in their basic combo, "Spinning Edge," assuming no party, food, or potion buffs.
 ```java
 // Not all the stats are required; you can zero out selectively if you know.
 // Here I zero out the main stats that don't apply to Ninja, and block stats which only apply to PLD